rajarshi008/Scarlet/README.md

 |-h | Outputs the help.

 The formula file should contain a list of formulas (in prefix notation) along with the alphabet (see `formulas.txt`) and should be located inside the `Scarlet` folder to be used for generating the sample.

+## Report an issue

+If you find any issue, please create a GitHub issue with specifics steps to reproduce the bug.

+## Contribute

+Contributions are welcome!
+Please first, create an issue with what your contribution should be about.
+Then you can create a pull request.